-Pennsylvania’s Laurel Highlands were born for adventure-seekers.
+Pennsylvania’s Laurel Highlands was born for adventure travelers.
 Located about 3-1/2 hours from DC, this region is home to Ohiopyle, Pennsylvania’s largest state forest, and the Great Allegheny Passage, as well as Frank Lloyd Wrights Fallingwater, La Trobe (known for Rolling Rock beer, Arnold Palmer and Mister Rogers) and much more

 The region offers premier whitewater rafting and kayaking adventure.
 Hook-up with an outfitter in the tiny town of Ohiopyle for a thrilling whitewater adventure on the Yough River.